How to support someone in palliative care: A guide for family and friends

 When someone we love is receiving palliative care, it’s natural to feel uncertain about how to help or what to say.
 You might worry about saying the wrong thing, or wonder if you’re doing enough to provide comfort.
 The truth is, just being there — offering your presence, your kindness, and your support — can mean everything.

-Palliative care isn’t just about managing a person’s health — it’s about caring for someone you love and ensuring they feel safe, valued, and at peace in their final chapter.
-While the health care team, including care professionals, nurses, and counsellors, provides medical and emotional support, family and friends play an irreplaceable role.
-People who are dying often find comfort in familiar voices, gentle reassurance, and knowing they are not alone.
+Palliative care isn’t just about managing a person’s health; it’s about ensuring they feel safe, valued, and at peace in their final chapter.
+While health professionals provide medical and emotional care, family and friends play an irreplaceable role.
+Familiar voices, gentle reassurance, and knowing they are not alone can bring immense comfort.

 A grandmother in palliative care, lovingly pressing her forehead against her granddaughter’s forehead as they smile at each other.